apache/echarts-doc/en/option/component/matrix.md

 # matrix(Object)

+{{ use: partial-version(version = "6.0.0") }}

 Matrix coordinate system component.

-Matrix coordinate system is similar to a table, mainly used to display the relationship and interaction of multi-dimensional data.
-It presents data in the form of a rectangular grid, where each grid unit (or "cell") represents the value of a specific data point.
-The entire layout is displayed in rows and columns to express the relationship of two-dimensional or higher-dimensional data.
+The `matrix` coordinate system, like a table, can serve as the layout system of data items in a series, mainly used to display the relationship and interaction of multi-dimensional data.
+It presents data in the form of a rectangular grid, where each grid unit (or "cell") represents the value of a specific data point in series like `series.heatmap`, `series.scatter`, `series.custom`, etc. The entire layout is displayed in rows and columns to express the relationship of two-dimensional or higher-dimensional data.

-Because it is a "coordinate system", it can be used in combination with multiple chart series, such as heat maps, scatter plots, custom series, etc.
+The `matrix` coordinate system can also serve as the layout system of the box of series like `series.pie`, `series.tree`, etc., or another coordinate systems like `grid` (i.e., Cartesian coordinate system), `geo`, `polar`, etc., or plain components like `legend`, `dataZoom`, etc. This character enables tiny charts to be laid out in a table, or enables the layout approach like [CSS grid layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_grid_layout).
+Currently all the series and components can be laid out within a matrix. `matrix` can also be used purely as table for data texts.

 Correlation heat map using heat map in matrix coordinate system:
 ~[800x400](${galleryViewPath}matrix-correlation-heatmap&edit=1&reset=1)